Westbrook, Murray tussle as Nuggets beat Thunder 109-98

 Thunder: Andre Roberson remains sidelined by a left patellar tendon injury that has kept him out all season.

-Nuggets: F Paul Millsap missed a third game since suffering a right big toe fracture. ...
-G Gary Harris missed a fifth straight game because of a right hip injury. ...
-F Mason Plumlee fouled out with just over six minutes left to play.
+Nuggets: F Paul Millsap missed his third game since breaking his right big toe. ...
+Harris sat out his fifth straight game because of a right hip injury. ...
+Plumlee fouled out with just over six minutes left.

 UP NEXT

-Thunder: Complete a back-to-back at home Saturday night against the Los Angeles Clippers/
+Thunder: Complete a back-to-back set at home Saturday night against the Los Angeles Clippers.

 Nuggets: Continue a four-game homestand Sunday night against Toronto.